mxsdev/ts-type-explorer/CONTRIBUTING.md

 ### VSCode Testing

 Run `yarn test` in the `packages/typescript-explorer-vscode` directory to run the VSCode test suite.
+Alternatively, you can just `yarn test:vscode` in the main directory.

 Tests are from the `src/test/suite` subfolder.